thirstycode/Raspi-output-catcher/README.md

 -	10:48:15 AM 05 03 --> some error with posting having username urvashirautela26
 ving username priyanka.chopra143
+-	10:29:55 PM 05 03 --> some error with posting having username shraddha.kapoor.sweet
+-	10:29:53 PM 05 03 --> posted with username shraddha.kapoor.sweet
+-	10:29:35 PM 05 03 --> some error with posting having username realshrutihaasan
+-	10:29:29 PM 05 03 --> some error with posting having username disha.patani.updates
+-	10:28:31 PM 05 03 --> some error with posting having username kriti.sanon143
+-	10:27:42 PM 05 03 --> some error with posting having username manushi.chillar.insta
+-	10:27:25 PM 05 03 --> some error with posting having username tamannaah.143
+-	10:27:15 PM 05 03 --> some error with posting having username priyanka.chopra143
+-	10:27:13 PM 05 03 --> posted with username priyanka.chopra143
+-	10:26:45 PM 05 03 --> some error with posting having username angelinajolie143
+-	10:26:43 PM 05 03 --> posted with username angelinajolie143
 -	10:14:22 PM 05 03 --> some error with following having username kriti.sanon143
 -	09:48:48 PM 05 03 --> total users followed from pure.python - 712
 -	09:30:12 PM 05 03 --> total users followed from kriti.sanon143 - 150